DiegoSerafico/robogers-neighborhood/README.md

 Test "It will return the output in reversed order"
 Code: beepBoop("Diego", 3).reverse();
 Expected Output: ["Won't you be my neighbor Diego?", "Boop!", "Beep!", 0]

+Test "It will return the output as a string with spaces"
+Code: beepBoop("Diego", 3).join();
+Expected Output: "0 Beep!
+Boop!
+Won't you be my neighbor Diego?"